Overview of this Section

 The site is wedge-shaped, its street frontage being only seven metres (23 ft) wide.
 It falls sharply from the road through five levels of terracing, broadening as it descends to measure 35 metres (113 ft) wide at its lowest level where it is contiguous with Griffin’s Buttress Reserve.

 • Side view.
-Viewers’ impressions change markedly when they move onto the property and are able to view the northern elevation of the house.
+Viewers are usually more impressed when they move onto the property and are able to view the northern elevation of the house.
 Its two storeys of sandstone blocks appear massive.
-Close inspection reveals an extraordinary design feature: in order to subordinate the building to its landscape, Griffin had carefully excavated a large amount of the block’s bedrock close to the street and “sunk” the construction almost two metres (6ft 7in) into it.
+Close inspection reveals an extraordinary design feature: in order to subordinate the building to its landscape, Griffin carefully excavated a large amount of the block’s bedrock close to the street and “sunk” the construction almost two metres (6ft 7in) into it.
 In fact, natural sandstone can be seen incorporated into the structure of many parts of the building's lower walls.

 Moving around the house gradually reveals the extent to which it is surrounded by the native garden and nearby reserves.

-A can be seen by the watercolour painting on the site's homepage, the building is two storeyed and flat-roofed.
+The watercolour painting of the house on the site's homepage shows that it is two storeyed and flat-roofed.
 The northern elevation is complex with varying roof, ceiling and floor levels.
 Several horizontal concrete slabs form protruding window awnings.
 The dominant feature from this viewpoint is the tall, protruding, semi-circular façade which roughly follows the rounded shape of its supporting sandstone platform.
 The house mostly sits directly onto this street-level platform; however it overhangs its edge so that the building's eastern foundations are in fact on the second terrace level below.
 All visible walls, the rock supporting the house and the area’s natural overhangs and boulders are of the same sandstone so that the building appears to rise out of the bedrock into which it is integrated.
 As a noted architectural writer and photographer put it: “It is designed to play a subservient role to the natural landscape...it juts out into the bush in the manner of a sandstone outcrop”.

 • Rear view.
 Climbing narrow steps back to the upper three terrace levels allows the house’s eastern elevation to become visible.
 This is dominated by the large lounge room “picture window”.
 The building's integration with its site now most apparent.
 Many of the lower parts of its rear façade and its visible foundations can be clearly seen as segments of the natural stone formation.

-A small waterfall was created fed by water pumped up from the garden pond to a natural depression in the sandstone shelf.
+A small waterfall was created below the lounge.
+This was fed by water pumped up from the garden pond to a natural depression in the sandstone shelf.

 Compared to the remainder of the block, the terrace area directly below the lounge window is relatively flat.
 Once the site of formal garden beds and lawn, this area now accommodates a large native garden of trees, shrubs and wildflowers.
 When the garden of exotic plants was removed during the landscape restoration, the drainage point of the house’s main stone platform was revealed.
 Capitalising on this good fortune and perpetuating its natural function, a small waterfall was created which appears to be fed from a stream beneath the house; its water tumbles into a garden pond surrounded by large stone slabs found on the block.